-Maharashtra Assembly elections 2019: BJP, Shiv Sena finalise alliance, seat-sharing to be announced
+Maharashtra Assembly elections 2019: BJP, Shiv Sena finalise alliance, seat-sharing talks on

 Mumbai, Sep 30: The Bharatiya Janata Party (BJP) and Shiv Sena have finalised the seat-sharing deal for the Maharashtra assembly elections 2019 on Monday.